cronvel/terminal-kit/doc/screenbuffer.md

 	  see: [the attribute object](#ref.ScreenBuffer.attributes))
 	* wrap `boolean` if true, text wrapping is enabled: when the cursor move beyond the last column, it is moved to the begining of the next line
+    * newLine: if true, then \r and \n produce new lines, false by default: .put() does not manage lines
 	* direction `string` the direction where the cursor move after each char, one of:
 		* 'right' (default)
 		* 'left'